COMPANY FORMATION IN LITHUANIA

 What are the ways to set up a company in Lithuania?

-Direct registration is the most common and straightforward way of establishing a company.
-This process involves preparing and submitting the necessary documents to the Lithuanian Centre for Registration of Legal Entities (Register of Legal Entities).
-This will require incorporation documents, proof of authorised capital, details of directors and founders, and the address of the company’s registration.
+Direct company registration | Direct registration is the most common and simplest way of establishing a company.
+The documents are prepared and submitted to the Register of Legal Entities at the Lithuanian Centre for Registration of Legal Entities.
+Required documents include incorporation papers, proof of authorized capital, details about directors and founders, and the company’s registered address. |

-Functional value
+Functional Value

-A legal address fulfils several key functions:
+A legal address serves several important functions:

 How to provide a registered office